Ryobi RY38BP - 760 CFM Gas Backpack Blower

-The Ryobi RY38BP is a gas-powered backpack leaf blower delivering 760 CFM at 175 MPH.
-It features a 2-cycle 38cc engine.
+The Ryobi RY38BP is a gas-powered backpack leaf blower delivering up to 760 CFM and 175 MPH.
+It features a 2-stroke 38-cc engine.
 (Read full specs)

 Page Content